Travel to Sofia, Bulgaria’s blissful capital

 Bulgaria is located in South-East Europe, near the Balkan Peninsula’s northwestern corner.
 As a result, Bulgaria is a European and Balkan country, as well as a member of the Black Sea and Danube regions.

 The country capital Sofia is located in the western region of Bulgaria, in the Sofia Valley and at the foot of the Vitosha mountain.
 Bulgaria’s capital city is also located west of the Iskar River and it’s home to several thermal springs.
-You should definitely include the Sofia Central Mineral Baths on your Sofia trip itinerary!
+You should include the Sofia Central Mineral Baths on your Sofia trip itinerary!

 Is Sofia Bulgaria worth visiting?